manassarma13/personal-hub-elixir-practise/README.md

 - **Elixir & OTP:** Utilized to spin up thousands of lightweight, isolated, fault-tolerant processes.
 Instead of storing temporary chess games or sharing rooms in a database, each instance is a living process (`GenServer`) that manages its own state and automatically cleans itself up (expires) when no longer needed.
 - **Phoenix LiveView:** Allows building rich, real-time user experiences directly in Elixir.
 WebSockets carry diffs of HTML and user events, completely removing the need to build a distinct REST API or use heavy frontend frameworks like React or Vue.
 - **Browser localStorage via Hooks:** Bypasses the need for a heavyweight database by allowing user-specific data to live entirely on the client, synced seamlessly to the LiveView state using custom Phoenix JS hooks.
-- **Tailwind CSS & daisyUI:** Speeds up UI development by providing utility classes and pre-built components, keeping the UI looking modern and responsive without custom CSS bloat.
+- **Tailwind CSS & daisyUI:** Speeds up UI deUnified overview with stats, feature cards, and quick actions.velopment by providing utility classes and pre-built components, keeping the UI looking modern and responsive without custom CSS bloat.

 ## 5. Future Enhancements for "Vibe Coding" Safety